Michael Teo Eng Cheng

-Michael Teo Eng Cheng is a Singaporean former diplomat and brigadier-general who served as Commander of the Republic of Singapore Air Force (RSAF) from 1985 to 1990, and Chief of Air Force from 1990 to 1992.
+Michael Teo Eng Cheng (Note: Chinese: see Chinese name and romanisations) is a Singaporean former diplomat and brigadier-general who served as Commander of the Republic of Singapore Air Force (RSAF) from 1985 to 1990, and Chief of Air Force from 1990 to 1992.

 Education

-Teo attended Auburn University and graduated with a Bachelor of Science in business administration in 1984.
+Michael Teo Eng Cheng attended Auburn University and graduated with a Bachelor of Science in business administration in 1984.
 In August 1992, after stepping down as Chief of Air Force, Teo began studying at Tufts University, and graduated with a Master of Arts in international relations in 1993.

 Military career

 Teo enlisted in the Singapore Armed Forces in June 1968, and served as a fighter pilot in the Republic of Singapore Air Force, operating the Northrop F-5E.
 During his career in the military, Teo has also held the appointments of squadron commander and Head, Air Operations Department.

 Teo was promoted from the rank of colonel to brigadier-general on 1 July 1987.

 Teo was appointed as the first Commander of RSAF from 1 November 1985 to 31 April 1990, and later as the first Chief of Air Force on 1 May 1990.
 Under his leadership, the RSAF acquired eight new General Dynamics F-16 Fighting Falcon, operationalised the 145 Squadron with 20 ST Aerospace A-4SU Super Skyhawk, and equipped the island with air defence systems.

 On 31 August 1992, Teo stepped down, and was succeeded by Bey Soo Khiang.